Topscientist/boom-bot/README.md

 _**If you choose to add this bot to your own discord server, it is at your own risk and no-one including Topscientist/Artymartin3459#9245 can be held responsible for what happens to your discord server after adding it (Boom Bot) to your discord server.**_

-**If you want to see the bot in action please join the Arty Studios discord server.**
+**If you want to see the bot in action please join the Arty Studios discord server or Boom event server (Coming Soon).**

 ## Thank You
 Thank you for choosing to participate in this wild and crazy project.
 It is just a random idea to see how this bot will fair over the course of this one chosen month.
 I would like to thank the admins that have agreed to help out running this project.